-Several research articles have attempted to identify changes on electromyograms/nerve conduction velocity studies that may be unique to patients with myofascial pain.
-The research has been somewhat contradictory, with some studies finding no real electromyographic activity and others finding nonspecific electrical activity.
+Several research has been somewhat contradictory, with some studies finding no real electromyographic activity and others finding nonspecific electrical activity.

 The low-amplitude action potentials recorded at the region of the myofascial trigger point.
 Spontaneous electrical activity apparently can be detected using high-sensitivity recordings at the site of the trigger point.
 The spontaneous electrical activity may be a type of endplate potential.